robertmartin8/PyPortfolioOpt/README.md

 - different performances and volatilities
 - different amounts of data to test robustness

-Currently, the tests have not explored all of the edge cases, however I have investigated the experimental features like L2 regularisation.
-Additionally, the tests currently have not satisfactorily tested all combinations of objective function and options.
+Currently, the tests have not explored all of the edge cases and combinations of objective functions and parameters.
+However, each method and parameter has been tested to work as intended.

 ## Contributing